Skip to main content

 Over the past 10 years, Washington legislators have invested millions in clean energy projects via the Clean Energy Fund.
 In 2019, the Clean Energy Transformation Act mandated utilities to decarbonize their electricity generation by 2045 and to create equity advisory groups for community oversight of new energy projects.

 The 2021 Climate Commitment Act is a “cap-and-invest” policy built on these foundations: it establishes statewide carbon emissions targets for major industries that ratchet down towards 2050, auctions off permits to businesses, and earmarks the revenues for clean energy research, development, demonstration, and deployment.
-At least 35% of the revenues must be invested in energy-burdened communities, including urban communities bearing disproportionate health burdens from historical energy use, rural communities vulnerable to high energy prices and a changing climate, and tribal nations that are pursuing resilient energy sovereignty.
+At least 35% of auction proceeds must be invested in projects that benefit energy-burdened communities, including urban communities bearing disproportionate health burdens from historical energy use, rural communities vulnerable to high energy prices and a changing climate.
+As well, 10% of revenues must be invested in projects with Tribal support.

 The first year of CCA carbon permit auctions raised over $1.8 billion to decarbonize Washington’s economy, significantly exceeding projected revenues of $575 million.